Neeraj876/SimpleRNN/README.md

-# End To End Deep Learning Projects With Simple RNN
+# End To End Deep Learning Project With Simple RNN